oftc/oftc-puppet/README.md

 oftc-puppet$ ... hack away ...
 ```

-On the host in question, do `sudo puppet agent -t --environment $USER`.
-The
+On the host in question, do `sudo puppet agent -t --environment $USER`
-only thing that can't be tested without pushing first is changes to
+(alias: `pat --environment $USER`).
+The only thing that can't be tested without
-hieradata/$HOST.yaml.
-Also, the list of puppet classes from LDAP is fixed and
+pushing first is changes to hieradata/$HOST.yaml.
+Also, the list of puppet
-not configurable per environment.
+classes from LDAP is fixed and not configurable per environment.

 ```
 oftc-puppet$ git commit && git push